Building type

 - Agricultural and rural commercial buildings with weathered metal or fibre-cement sheeting

-Coating is not always the right answer, and we will tell you when it is not.
-If a roof or wall is structurally sound but weathered, faded, leaking at the laps or showing surface corrosion, a properly specified coating can restore weather protection and appearance for a fraction of the disruption and cost of stripping and replacing.
-If the substrate is failing, we will say so and recommend repair or replacement instead.
+Coating is not always right, and we will tell you when it is not.
+If a roof or wall is structurally sound but weathered, faded, leaking at the laps or showing surface corrosion, a properly specified coating restores the weather protection and the look for a fraction of the disruption and cost of stripping and replacing it.
+If the substrate is failing, we will say so and recommend repair or replacement.

-For the right building, a refurbishment coating system carries real advantages over a like-for-like replacement.
+For the right building, a refurbishment coating beats a like-for-like replacement on more than one count.

 - Far less disruption to a working site, with no full roof strip and no tear-out waste

-- Lower cost than replacement when the underlying structure is sound
+- Lower cost than replacement when the structure underneath is sound

-- Improved weatherproofing and a refreshed, uniform colour across the exterior
+- Better weatherproofing and a refreshed, even colour across the exterior

-- Many manufacturer coating systems can carry a guarantee, with the available term depending on the specified system and confirmed at survey, never assumed up front
+- Many manufacturer systems can carry a guarantee; the term depends on the system and the substrate and is confirmed at survey, never assumed up front

 Gallery